aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 There are many ways to accomplish this goal, and to some degree this is the critical part of building a distributed solver.
 In past years, many competitors have used [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) to structure the communications between the leader and worker nodes (Mallob is one example that uses MPI), but competitors have the freedom to structure communication in whatever way makes the most sense for their solver.
 Worker nodes are not passed a representation of the SAT/SMT problem by the infrastructure: instead the leader must communicate the problem (or a portion of it) to the worker.

+## Next step: Building / Running on AWS Infrastructure
+After building your solvers, please test them using Docker, as we did with Mallob in this README.
+Once you have built your solver and you are confident that it works properly using Docker, then you are ready to try it out at larger scale on AWS infrastructure.
+Next, please navigate to [Infrastructure Readme](../infrastructure/README-Infrastructure.md), where the process of uploading, running, and debugging your docker images on AWS is described.

 ## FAQ / Troubleshooting

-Q: What is the build_mallob_images.sh script doing?
+### Q: What is the build_mallob_images.sh script doing?
 What do the flags for docker build mean?

 The script looks like this: